How To Keep a Mattress Topper From Sliding (Without a Footboard)

 As your mattress ages, its surface is likely to become uneven.
 As a result, the topper may slide because of gravity or dips in the mattress itself.
 If this is one of the main reasons why you need to stop your mattress topper from sliding, you should honestly consider a new mattress.
 If your mattress is sinking, it's well past the its useful period and is likely contributing to sub-par sleep.

 If you or your other half are active sleepers, your mattress topper will likely slip off more often.
 An active sleeper refers to someone who tosses and turns as they sleep.

 Your Bed Has No Headboard or Footboard

-At times, bedding brands may offer mattress toppers that are slightly smaller or larger than your mattress.
+At times, bedding brands may offer mattress toppers or a mattress pad that are slightly smaller or larger than your mattress.
 The difference in sizes is one of the reasons why your topper may slide off.
 Make sure the mattress toppers that you're considering are a perfect fit for your existing mattress.

 How to Prevent a Mattress Topper from Sliding